fyrkov/refcards/jenkins.md

 It is possible to specify JDK version in  `Manage Jenkins > Global Tool Configuration > JDK`

 Jenkins job is stored as `config.xml` inside `.jenkins/jobs/{jobName}`

+#### Pipeline job
+Unlike freestyle job pipeline job is based on groovy scripts and is split in stages.

+Build can run on agents/slaves, not only master.

+Useful:
+- `Pipeline Syntax > Snippet Generator`
+- `Pipeline Syntax > Global Variable Reference`